-In 2015, Thirty Bench won an award for Best Small Winery of the year at the Wine Align's National Wine Awards of Canada.
-Their focus is small-batch wines with small yielding vines for a maximum fruit intensity.
+In 2015, Thirty Bench won an award for Best Small Winery of the Year at the Wine Align's National Wine Awards of Canada.
+Their focus is on small-batch wines with small-yielding vines for maximum fruit intensity.
 They have some of the oldest vineyards on the Beamsville bench.

 The tasting room has a beautiful view of the bench with large bright windows overlooking the vineyards.
 They are known for their classic red varietals like Cabernet Sauvignon, Cabernet Franc, and Merlot, but their Riesling is also delicious.
 Thirty Bench produces some of the best Rieslings in the region, so if you are a fan, these ones are exceptional.
-The wines are a bit pricier than other wineries in the area, but the quality is guaranteed.
+The wines are a little pricier than those from other wineries in the area, but the quality is always guaranteed.

 4. The Good Earth Food and Wine Co.

 I always recommend Good Earth to tourists, and I've heard nothing but great reviews.
 It is really one of a kind and well worth a visit if you are in the area.
 It is a family-owned farm, winery, and bistro with organic values and a farm-to-table culinary experience.
 The Bistro has different features each week, made with fresh and local ingredients.